warpdesign/modplayer-js/README.md

 To reproduce the original sound the mod creator has to play it at the note which would play it at the same rate as it was encoded.

-Soundtracker modules have 4 voices which can be independentaly played with a specific period and volume.
+Soundtracker modules have 4 voices which can be independently played with a specific period and volume.

 In addition to the notion of period, there is a speed at which tracks are played which was again close to the Amiga's hardware because it was synced to the monitor's refresh rate: 50hz for PAL and 60hz for NTSC.